acntech-archive/docker-jira/README.md

 ### Alt 2: Run container with persisting volume

+##### Mount a host directory as a data volume¶

+This strategy is mostly suited for testing locally as the container will be dependent on the filesystem of the host.

 ```console
 $ docker run --restart=unless-stopped -d -p 8080:8080 --name jira \
         -v "/var/lib/docker/data/jira:/var/atlassian/application-data/jira" \